The Castlereagh Line

-THE CASTLEREAGH LINE is an Australian radio serial and series of 7 Novels, written by the late Ross Napier.
+The Castlereagh Line is an Australian radio serial and series of 7 novels, written by the late Ross Napier.

 Initially contracted for 65 episodes in 1982, the radio serial ran for 910 episodes and was aired on over 100 stations nationally and internationally, more than any Australian radio serial ever.
-At a time when radio drama had long been put out to pasture, 2WS saw its potential and the rest was history.
+At a time when radio drama had long been put out to pasture, 2WS saw its potential.
 The program was so popular that factories downed tools to enable the staff to listen to it.
-According to an article in The Sydney Morning Herald in 1984 “Devotees are continually ringing the station to find out what will happen in the next three weeks as they have to know, or they can’t go on holiday”.
+According to an article in The Sydney Morning Herald in 1984 "Devotees are continually ringing the station to find out what will happen in the next three weeks as they have to know, or they can't go on holiday".
 The radio serial has been re-run nationally several times over and continues to run to this day.